Contest deadline has been extended to April 26, 2019!

 Tell us about your favourite crossing guard:

-We welcome students, educators, parents, and community leaders to recognize the contributions of those who play an important role in pedestrian safety by helping children make the safe journey to-and-from school.
+We welcome students, educators, parents and community leaders to recognize the contributions of those who play an important role in pedestrian safety by helping children make the safe journey to-and-from school.
 Encourage kids and schools you know to participate!
 Up to three winners will be selected.

-Follow the hashtag #CANFavCrossGuard for updates throughout the contest and follow on Twitter, Facebook and Instagram.
+Follow the hashtag #CANFavCrossGuard for updates throughout the contest.

 Eligible crossing guards must be currently working at a Canadian crossing location.
-More on contest rules.
+More on contest rules in nomination form.

 Pedestrian Safety Facts